mvac7/fR3eL_joystick_MSX_Lib/README.md

 ## About mvac7 SDCC Libraries

 I have developed a series of libraries for the community of MSX computer users.
 They are Open Source, so you can use them in your C developments with the SDCC compiler.

+They are published as independent objects instead of a library, so that it is more versatile and you can include those that fit the needs of your project.

-You can improve them, cut them and transform them to other compilers, for your personal projects or you can share them with the community.
+You can improve them, cut what you need or transform them to other compilers, for your personal projects or you can share them with the community.

 The choice is yours.

+**Note:** The main reason for developing this project is learning.
+You can use it freely, but keep in mind that there are better and more complete libraries, such as [Fusion-C](https://github.com/ericb59/Fusion-C-v1.2) by [Eric Boez](https://github.com/ericb59).

 ### For develop MSX ROMs: